Mercerenies/latitude/docs/spec/ii_standard_library/slots.md

 attempt throws a `SlotError`, the return value is false.
 Any other exceptions or thrown objects are propogated.

-### `Slots protect (object, slotName).`
+### `Slots protect (object, slotName, prot).`

-Adds assignment and delete protection to the given slot on the supplied object.
+Adds protection to the given slot on the supplied object. `prot` should be a list of `Protection` instances specifying the protection(s) to apply.
 If the slot does not exist, a `SlotError` is raised.

 ### `Slots protected? (object, slotName).`

 Returns whether the given slot on the supplied object has any protections applied to it.

+## The Protection Object

+    Protection := Enumeration clone.

+Used in the protection interface is the `Protection` enumeration object, defining the values `Assign` and `Delete`.

 [[up](.)]
 <br/>[[prev - The Process Object](process.md)]